Stephenrobs2003/Portfolio/README.md

-Overview
+Overview:

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experiences as a [Your Profession, e.g., Web Developer, Data Scientist, etc.].
+This project showcases my skills, projects, and experiences as a Data Scientist/ Data Engineer/ Data Analyst.
 It is designed to provide a comprehensive view of my work and capabilities.

 Features
 Home Page: An introduction to who I am, my background, and my professional journey.